 Campaign co-chair Rev. Liz Theoharis said while the group is not partisan, they are political.
-In June, the Poor People’s Campaign plans to take their actions to Congress for a moral conference and lead a march on Washington after the 2020 primaries.
+In June, the Poor People’s Campaign plans to take their actions to D.C. for a moral congress and lead a march on Washington after the 2020 primaries.

 “We’re nationalizing state movements,” Theoharis said.
 “So much of this is about building the power of people at a local state level.”

 Saturday’s launch comes 50 years after the 1969 Charleston hospital strike where more than 400 African-American hospital workers protested against poor working conditions and low wages.
 Some of those hospital strikers will be speaking Saturday morning in Charleston about their experiences along with the leaders of the national campaign.

 An organizing workshop will take place in the afternoon.
 Charleston organizer Briana Kemp said the tour is not about showcasing poor communities but highlighting solutions and passing on the organizing torch to different communities.